dostert01/Level2/README.md

 Each `PipelineProcessor` on the other hand can deal with any number of `PipelineFifo`s while `PipelineFifo`s can also be shared across multiple instances of `PipelineProcessor`s.

 On the receiving side, the Listeners can deal with any number of `PipelineProcessor`s and `PipelineFifo`s as well.
 Especially during _asynchronous_ processing with multiple `PipelineProcessor`s, the workload will automatically be distributed across multiple CPUs because the `PipelineProcessor`s are using a separate thread for execution of the pipelines.
 In _synchronous_ processing mode, it is up to the listener to use a dedicated thread for each synchronous call to `PipelineProcessor::execute`. [`HttpListener`](./framework/src/listeners/httplistener/) is the first (and currently the only synchronous) listener to implement this pattern.
 For `HttpListener` it appears to be reasonable to provide one instance of `PipelineProcessor` per allowed client connection.

+## How to use

+Declarative application design with Level2 requires the following:

+1. Declaration of the pipelines, that embrace the required worker modules and execute them in order, once a corresponding message/event hits the application
+2. Declaration of (business) processes, that embrace the required pipelines, that are needed to implement and execute the business logic
+3. Declaration of the application building blocks such as required listeners, used (business) processes and the general configuration of the application
+4. The worker modules, that are supposed to be used by the pipelines

+While the first three points can be done declarative, the 4th one requires implementation of worker modules using the API, that is defined in [`pipelineapi.h`](./framework/src/pipeline/api/pipelineapi.h).
+The assumption is, that by the time, the pool of already implemented worker modules will grow towards an extend, that covers most of the requirements of a certain business case.
+Once a set of (so to say) most important worker modules exists, setting up a new application mainly will boil down to declaring the first three building blocks without the need to implement (a lot) more worker modules.
+Depending on the business case and the amount of already existing worker modules, it is then possible to _implement_ new business logic and maybe even more important to _change_ existing business logic just by deploying new declarations of pipelines (**1**) and business processes (**2**) to an existing application.

+In the following, I will give two examples of how to do the declarative part of the application design.
+Both examples assume, that all requires worker modules are already available and in place.
+Examples for the implementation of worker modues can already be found under [framework/src/pipeline/api/workerModules/](./framework/src/pipeline/api/workerModules/) and will be subject of a chapter of the document, that is later to come.

+###

+### Simple example of an HTTP roundtrip

+First real roundtrip, that makes use of HttpListener to

+- trigger synchronous processing
+- selecting the processing pipeline by parameters from the incoming HTTP request
+- returning processed data to the issuer of the request

+can be found in an integration test in [test_httplistener.cpp](./framework/tests/test_httplistener.cpp).
+Please refer to test function `TEST(HTTPListener, sendsDataBackOnGetRequest)` to see for more details on the source code part of the implementation as well as the configuration of the required (simple) processing pipeline.

+Please find one first sample application [here](./sampleApplications/README.md).
+(Work in Progress ;-) )

 ## How to build it